kthorn/UV-LED-Illuminator/README.md

 # UV LED Illuminator
 ![Image of Illuminator](UV_illuminator_sm.jpg)

-This repository contains files for constructing the UV LED illuminator described on my blog.
+This repository contains files for constructing an objective mounted UV epi-illuminator.
 It consists of six UV LEDs arranged around an objective to illuminate the focal plane.
+We have used it for excitation with 280 nm LEDs, but it can also be used for exciting fluorescence using visible wavelength LEDs.
+For UV LEDs the main advantage is that it does not require that the objective transmit the UV wavelengths for excitation.
+For visible LEDs it provides a simple and compact way to illuminate a sample that does not require a dichroic mirror or filter cube.

 # What the files are
 * [BillOfMaterials.txt: Parts list for project](BillOfMaterials.txt)